aharjula/moodle-qtype_stack/doc/en/Authoring/State.md

  4. Note the grading issues of non-visited 'scenes', a way to handle this is to have an input-field in the first 'scene' and a PRT that handles grading that will only activate in exit-scenes.
 Other PRTs would not give grades in this system.

+## Limitations on variable names

+Due to the way the variables are stored the length of the variable name is limited in the following ways:

+ 1. A global-scope variables name should not be over 21-chars, (64 in special cases)
+ 2. An instance-scope variables name should not be over 21-chars
+ 3. If you intend to use the increment/decrement functions with global or instance scope variables they cannot start with the strings "[il]:" or "[dl]:".
+If you do not use those functions you have five extra chars to use for the var-name
+ 4. Otherwise you are free to use everything in ASCII-space that you can push to a Maxima string.

+To keep your life simple just limit the variable names to 18-chars as that limit applies to various other STACK-fields.

+# List of named system-information

+Through the stack_state_get()-function one can also read (never write) things from the following scopes:

+ 'user'-scope
+    'id' = the database id-number of the user as an integer, could be useful as a seed 'firstanme', 'lastname' = strings
+    'idnumber' = a string with the student-id fields value 'username' = a string that could be used as a seed or passed to external tools